FAIRmat-NFDI/nyaml/docs/tutorials.md

 ```

 ### Keyword `enumeration`
-Python-like list of strings which are considered as recommended items for the fields or attributes.
+List of strings which are considered as a set of predefined values for fields or attributes.

 **Enumeration in YAML**
 ```yaml